 Select Enterprise Applications from the subcategory panel

-Click the “+ New application” button, and add a Non-gallery application.
+Click the “+ Create your own application” link, and add a Non-gallery application.

-In Section 2 (User Attributes & Claims), select [ + Add new claim ] and add an attribute:
+In Section 2 (Attributes & Claims), select [ + Add new claim ] and add an attribute:

 - Name: email

 In Section 3 (SAML Signing Certificate), click to Download Certificate (Base64)